VIALabs-io/hello-erc20/README.md

    ```

 3. **Set Up Environment Variables**:
-   Edit the `.env` file to set your EVM private key for contract deployment.
+   Create a new `.env` file to set your EVM private key for contract deployment or copy and edit the existing `.env.example` to `.env`
     ```
     PRIVATE_KEY=0000000000000000000000000000
     ```